Morguard Real Estate Inv. (TSE:MRT.UN) Hits New 12-Month High – What’s Next?

 Morguard Real Estate Inv.
-(TSE:MRT.UN – Get Free Report)’s share price hit a new 52-week high during mid-day trading on Friday .
-The stock traded as high as C$6.04 and last traded at C$6.03, with a volume of 20979 shares changing hands.
-The stock had previously closed at C$5.93.
+(TSE:MRT.UN – Get Free Report)’s stock price hit a new 52-week high on Thursday .
+The stock traded as high as C$6.05 and last traded at C$6.05, with a volume of 4400 shares traded.
+The stock had previously closed at C$6.05.

-Several equities research analysts recently commented on the company.
-TD Securities boosted their price target on Morguard Real Estate Inv. from C$5.00 to C$5.50 and gave the company a “hold” rating in a research note on Monday, November 3rd.
-Royal Bank Of Canada lifted their target price on shares of Morguard Real Estate Inv. from C$5.50 to C$6.00 and gave the company a “sector perform” rating in a research note on Monday, November 3rd.
-Two research analysts have rated the stock with a Hold rating, According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus price target of C$5.75.
+Several analysts have weighed in on the stock.
+Royal Bank Of Canada upped their price objective on shares of Morguard Real Estate Inv. from C$5.50 to C$6.00 and gave the stock a “sector perform” rating in a research note on Monday, November 3rd.
+TD Securities boosted their price objective on shares of Morguard Real Estate Inv. from C$5.00 to C$5.50 and gave the stock a “hold” rating in a research note on Monday, November 3rd.
+Two analysts have rated the stock with a Hold rating, According to MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus target price of C$5.75.

 Morguard Real Estate Inv.
 Stock Performance

 Morguard Real Estate Inv.
-(TSE:MRT.UN – Get Free Report) last posted its earnings results on Wednesday, October 29th.
-The company reported C$0.07 earnings per share for the quarter.
-Morguard Real Estate Inv. had a negative return on equity of 10.91% and a negative net margin of 41.19%.The firm had revenue of C$57.69 million during the quarter.
-As a group, analysts predict that Morguard Real Estate Inv. will post 0.780083 earnings per share for the current year.
+(TSE:MRT.UN – Get Free Report) last released its quarterly earnings data on Wednesday, October 29th.
+The company reported C$0.07 EPS for the quarter.
+Morguard Real Estate Inv. had a negative return on equity of 10.91% and a negative net margin of 41.19%.The company had revenue of C$57.69 million for the quarter.
+As a group, equities research analysts expect that Morguard Real Estate Inv. will post 0.780083 earnings per share for the current year.

 Morguard Real Estate Investment Trust is a closed-end trust that owns, manages, and invests in a diversified real estate portfolio of commercial properties across Canada.
 The company has three reportable segments namely Retail, Office, and Industrial.
 It generates maximum revenue from the Retail segment.